Best Interior Designers in New York — What Makes NYC Design Unique

 Space Is the Constraint

 In most cities, design starts with a floor plan that has room to breathe.
 In New York, the average apartment is 700-900 square feet.
 Designers here are masters of space optimization — custom built-ins, multi-functional furniture, and optical tricks that make small rooms feel larger.
 A designer who works primarily in sprawling suburban homes may struggle with a 500 sq ft one-bedroom in the West Village.
+If you're working with limited square footage, our small space interior design tips cover the techniques NYC designers use most.

 Co-op and Condo Boards